Easy Buttermilk Blueberry Breakfast Cake

 This Easy Buttermilk Blueberry Breakfast Cake is a moist, tender weekend brunch favourite made with basic staples.
 Lemony, summer-sweet, and perfect for lazy mornings.
 And who doesn’t love cake for breakfast?

-Try this Coconut Rhubarb Breakfast Cake or this Lemon Blueberry Quick Bread next.
+Try this Whole Wheat Coconut Rhubarb Breakfast Cake or this Easy Lemon Blueberry Dutch Baby next.

 Did you make this recipe?